shoelace-style/shoelace/docs/getting-started/themes.md

 }
 ```

 ?> Pay special attention to each component's CSS Parts API.
-You usually need to use a `::part` selector when targeting components!
+You almost always need to use a `::part` selector when theming components!

 ## Using a Custom Theme

-If a theme adheres to the guidelines above, you can use it by importing the stylesheet and activating it with the theme's class name.
+If a theme adheres to the guidelines above, you can use it by importing the stylesheet and activating it with the [`<sl-theme>`](/components/theme.md) component.

 ```html
 <head>